-As spring approaches and the signs of winter start to fade, wildflowers poke through the ground, shades of purple and pink appear in the earliest blooms, and cherry blossoms and lilacs abound, ripe for the picking.
+As the signs of winter faded, wildflowers poke through the ground, shades of purple and pink appear in the earliest blooms, and cherry blossoms and lilacs abound, ripe for the picking.
 Gardens in all corners of the greater Champaign County area lie in wait for your senses to discover.
 Allerton Park & Retreat Center, a majestic estate with fourteen formal gardens has over 100 ornamentals deliberately placed along the turns of every path so regardless of the time of year you visit, you’ll be accompanied by an abundance of color.

 Peace and tranquility will wash over you as you find yourself in the adjacent gardens of the Japan House and the Arboretum.
 The Sen Cherry Tree Allee ushers in spring with the blooming of cherry blossoms leading up to the Japan House.
 Surrounding this cultural facility, you’ll find traditional Japanese gardens such as their Tea Garden, which is based on the historical gardens dating back to the 16th century, and the Dry Garden with rocks and sand that doesn’t fit with the Western world’s view of a garden.
 The Idea Garden showcases the latest in borders, ornamentals, and vegetables to inspire you on garden design.